-- 1. On the Systems Build and Update Utility Home screen, click Change against System(s) Selection on the left pane.
+- On the Systems Build and Update Utility Home screen, click Change against System(s) Selection on the left pane.
 The Select System(s) screen is displayed. - NOTE: Make sure that you click Select Systems to enable the Create Auto-deployment Bootable Image on the Select Options screen. - 2.
 Select PowerEdge R720 from the list and click the right arrow. - 3.
 Click Save Settings and return to the Systems Build and Update Utility Home screen. - Configure the Systems Build and Update Utility modules.
-See step 1 through step 4 in Deploying Your Current Bare-Metal Dell System. - Create an ISO image.See Creating an ISO image.
+See step 1 through step 4 in Deploying Your Current Bare-Metal Dell System. - Create an ISO image.
+For more information, see Creating An ISO image.